xiaoxiae/slama.dev/_posts/2023-02-08-mining-massive-datasets.md

 Can be expressed as a system of linear equations to be solved (Gaussian elimination, for example).
 If formulated as an adjacency matrix \(M\) (where \(M_{ji} = \frac{1}{d^{\mathrm{out}}_i}\)), then we can define the flow equation as \[Mr = r\] meaning that we're looking for the **eigenvector** of the matrix.
-Since the matrix is stochastic (columns sum to 1), its first eigenvector has eigenvalue 1 and we can find it using **power iteration.**
+Since the matrix is stochastic (columns sum to 1), its first eigenvector has eigenvalue 1 and we can find it using **power iteration** (see the PageRank formulation below)

 #### Matrix formulation